IcodeNet/expenses-dashboard-code-test/README.md

 I opted for using a native HTML `table` for displaying the transactional data in order to leverage the native accessibility for highlighting data headings and values.
 Use of the native `table` was a trade-off against visual layout for smaller devices.
 On smaller devices, to accommodate wide rows, horizontal scrolling *might* be required and is enabled.
 Horizontal scrolling is implemented in such a way that is in accordance with [WCAG spec](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html) which permits two-directional scrolling for data tables.
 Horizontal scrolling is also made accessible for assistive technologies, allowing for focus and scrolling via arrow keys.

 The task requirements alone require only the top 10 *smallest expenses* to be displayed.
 The API data in fact contains more than 10 expenses.
 To improve the user experience, the application defaults to displaying 10 smallest expenses but allows the user to select to view more if required.

+Additionally, given the API contract contained contextual information regarding the users account information and balance, I have opted to also display this information in cards in order to create a more dashboard-like experience.

 #### Loading & Error Handling